PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-Now test should fail with a clear error message.
+The test should now fail with a clear error message:

 ```bash
     thread 'specs_for_dictionary_add::sut_adds_entry_to_be_able_to_search_it_later' panicked at src/lib.rs:49:48: